gatsbyjs/gatsby/docs/blog/2018-08-13-using-decoupled-drupal-with-gatsby/index.md

 ## Why use Drupal + Gatsby together?

-Kyle Mathews is presenting on “Gatsby + Drupal” at [Decoupled Drupal Days NYC](https://2018.decoupleddays.com/session/decoupled-drupal-gatsby) this Saturday; for those who can’t make it to his presentation, we wanted to give you a sneak peek of what it will be about.
+Kyle Mathews is presenting on "Gatsby + Drupal" at [Decoupled Drupal Days NYC](https://2018.decoupleddays.com/session/decoupled-drupal-gatsby) this Saturday; for those who can't make it to his presentation, we wanted to give you a sneak peek of what it will be about.

-(Hint: it’s about how nicely Gatsby and Drupal work together!)
+(Hint: it's about how nicely Gatsby and Drupal work together!)

 Take a look at the source code of [the official Gatsby + Drupal example site](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-drupal) or [see it live](https://using-drupal.gatsbyjs.org/).
-Gatsby co-founder, Kyle Mathews, has a [long history with Drupal](/blog/2018-05-24-launching-new-gatsby-company/#drupal-and-the-lamp-stack) and built this example site in Gatsby’s early days:
+Gatsby co-founder, Kyle Mathews, has a [long history with Drupal](/blog/2018-05-24-launching-new-gatsby-company/#drupal-and-the-lamp-stack) and built this example site in Gatsby's early days:

 ![Screenshot of decoupled Drupal site build with Gatsby](umami-site.png)